Maxwell Jacob Friedman: The Pinnacle (2021–2022)

-On the March 10 episode of Dynamite, MJF was kicked out from The Inner Circle after it was revealed that he was secretly planning to perform a coup of the group.
+On the March 10 episode of Dynamite, MJF was kicked out of The Inner Circle after it was revealed that he was secretly planning to perform a coup of the group.
 However, he then revealed that he had been building his own group with Wardlow, Shawn Spears, Tully Blanchard and FTR (Cash Wheeler and Dax Harwood), who appeared and violently attacked The Inner Circle.
 The stable would come to be known as The Pinnacle.
 At Blood and Guts on May 5, The Pinnacle defeated The Inner Circle in the inaugural Blood and Guts match.
 At Double or Nothing on May 30, The Pinnacle lost to The Inner Circle in a Stadium Stampede match.
 At All Out on September 5, MJF faced once again Jericho, with Jericho's career on the line.
 After a false victory for MJF, in which referee Aubrey Edwards counted the pin for MJF but did not see Jericho's foot placed on the rope, the match was restarted and Jericho forced MJF to submit to the "Walls of Jericho", losing for the first time against Jericho.